 Unit 2: Earliest Judean Apocalypses

-Week 6 (Oct 26): Literature associated with Enoch – Otherworldly journeys
+Week 6 (Oct 26): Literature associated with Enoch – Otherworldly journey type

 - Podcast lectures (listen before meeting): 1 Enoch – An Introduction to the Earliest Apocalypse (link); 1 Enoch – Fallen Angels in Early Apocalypticism (link)

 - Readings: 1 Enoch 1-36 (link); Genesis 5-6 (link); Collins, “The Early Enoch Literature” (ebook link)